robbyrenz/analytical-separations/seminar/supercritical-fluid-chromatography/sfc-main-points.md

         - when it is compressed, the resulting dense fluid acts like a solvent.
         - Yet, the intermolecular forces are still weak, despite the increased density.
         - So, other compounds dissolved in CO2 can diffuse rapidly through it.
+## Applications, including one detailed description, if you can
+- As a general rule, any compound soluble in methanol or a less polar solvent is a good candidate for separation by SFC.
+## A Summary
+-